-- C. Internally generated intangible assets-research and development expenditures - (a) Research expenditures are recognised as an expense as incurred.
+- C. Internally generated intangible assets-research and development expenditures - (a) Research expenditures are recognised as an expense as incurred. - (b) Development expenditures that do not meet the following criteria are recognised as expenses as incurred, but are recognised as intangible assets when the following criteria are met:

-(b) Development expenditures that do not meet the following criteria are recognised as expenses as incurred, but are recognised as intangible assets when the following criteria are met: \Box It is technically feasible to complete the intangible asset so that it will be available for use or sale; ☐ An entity intends to complete the intangible asset and use or sell it; ☐ An entity has the ability to use or sell the intangible asset; ☐ It can be demonstrated how the intangible asset will generate probable future economic benefits; ☐ Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And \square The expenditure attributable to the intangible asset during its development can be reliably measured.
+- (B) An entity intends to complete the intangible asset and use or sell it; - ©An entity has the ability to use or sell the intangible asset; - ©Adequate technical, financial and other resources to complete the development and to use or sell the intangible asset are available; And - The expenditure attributable to the intangible asset during its development can be reliably measured.

-(17) Impairment on non-financial assets
+(21) Impairment on non-financial assets